mehansen/cs118_project2/project2_x/README.md

 	- Invocation from above:
-			~ call send(), then first check to see if window is full (N unACK-ed packages) ~If window not full, packet created and sent (& variables updated) ~If window full, sender returns data back to upper layer (upper layer would try again later or perhaps would buffer the data or have a sycnhoronization mechanism that allos the upper layer to call send() only when it's not full)
+			~ call send(), then first check to see if window is full (N unACK-ed packages) ~If window not full, packet created and sent (& variables updated) ~If window full, sender returns data back to upper layer (upper layer would try again later or perhaps would buffer the data or have a synchronization mechanism that allows the upper layer to call send() only when it's not full)
 	- Receipt of an ACK:
 			~ acknowledgement for a packet with sequence number n is a cumulative acknowledgment, i.e. an indication that all packets with a sequence number up to and including n have been correctly received at the receiver
 	- Timeout event: